 Randle related to this author in 2016 how he was pursued at speed by photographers from Car magazine in 1973 while taking a partially disguised XJ27 prototype for a proving run on the M40.
 He recalled being cornered down a side road, while both he and a colleague standing around the car to ‘protect‘ it.
 Car later reported on the car’s phenomenal acceleration, speculating that it was sporting a 48-valve cylinder head.

 Car‘s Mel Nichols latterly reported that having been left alone at Browns Lane during the early ’70s, he came across an XJ27 prototype under a dust sheet, and having examined the car beneath, concluded that Jaguar would never make a car that ugly.
-Upon being reminded of this, Randle was derisive – insistent that such a thing could never have occurred – it being policy never to leave journalists to their own devices around the factory.
+Upon being reminded of this, Randle was derisive – insistent that such a thing could not have occurred – it being policy never to leave journalists to their own devices.
 Still, why allow the facts interfere with a nice story?

 One aspect to the car’s styling that was not to achieve fruition was the positioning of the rear screen.
-Unhappy with the vertical arrangement proposed, Randle requested the screen be raked back to harmonise with the rear sail panels.
+Unhappy with the near-vertical arrangement proposed, Randle requested the screen be raked back to harmonise more closely with the rear sail panels.
 This was mocked up, but he failed to convince management to sanction what would have been an expensive piece of re-tooling.